 Instead of a winding mechanism or standard battery, the Astron movement is powered by solar power.
 Light enters through Seiko’s proprietary dial, charging the watch’s internal power cell, automatically.

-Adjusting to a new local timezones requires a simple touch of a button (40 World Time Zones are covered, including half-hour zones).
-And you can read the home time (a 2nd time zone) from the 12-hour subdial at 6 o’clock.
+Adjusting to a new local timezone requires a simple touch of a button (40 World Time Zones are covered, including half-hour zones).
+And you can read the home time (a 2nd-time zone) from the 12-hour subdial at 6 o’clock.
 The second time zone also includes an adjacent AM/PM indication, that shows if it is day or night at your (2nd location/home time).